-The Core Humanitarian Standards (in following abbreviated with Core Humanitarian Standard) are a core value in the humanitarian sector reflecting sector-wide collaboration and calls for system change (Active Learning Network for Accountability and Performance in Humanitarian Action 2022; Hilhorst et al. 2021).
-The Core Humanitarian Standard is used as the main accountability framework for measuring quality and effectiveness of humanitarian action by putting people affected by crisis at the centre.
-Accountability, therein, "refers to the process of using power responsibly, taking account of, and being held accountable, by different stakeholders, and primarily those who are affected by the exercise of such power" (Core Humanitarian Standard Alliance et al. 2015, 37).
+Accountability refers to the process of using power responsibly, taking account of, accountable main accountability framework for measuring quality and effectiveness of humanitarian action by putting people affected by crisis at the centre.
+Accountability, therein, "refers to the process of using power responsibly, taking account of, and being held accountable, by different stakeholders, and primarily those who are affected by the exercise of such power" (CHS Alliance et al. 2015, 37).